top of page

 Please provide a link to your video (for example, YouTube or Vimeo).

-If the video is password-protected, please enter the password in the field below.
+If the video is password-protected, please include the password in the application form.

 Duration and Schedule

-Weekly timetables are determined by each student’s selected pathway (Full-Year or Compact) and focus (Ballet, Contemporary, or Balanced).
+Weekly Schedule Weekly timetables are determined by each student’s selected pathway (Full-Year or Compact) and overall programme planning.
+Applicants may indicate a primary orientation — Ballet, Contemporary, or Balanced — as part of their individual profile.
+This helps inform placement, repertoire, coaching emphasis, and broader artistic development within the programme.
 Final schedules are confirmed following admission and individual placement.

 Structure